rakkarage/RageTileMap/Assets/PixelLevels/ReadMe.txt

 PixelLevels/Visual/Sprite/TargetFore.png : target selection foreground
-PixelLevels/Visual/Additive.mat : additive blend mode sometimes looks better with transparent sprites PixelLevels/Visual/Additive.shader : this is just the built in sprite shader copied and changed to "Blend SrcAlpha One" PixelLevels/ReadMe.txt : this
+PixelLevels/Visual/Additive.mat : additive blend mode sometimes looks better with transparent sprites PixelLevels/Visual/Additive.shader : this is just the built in sprite shader copied and changed to "Blend SrcAlpha One" PixelLevels/Visual/Free.mat : material for use with Free levels PixelLevels/Visual/Level.mat : material for use with Level levels PixelLevels/ReadMe.txt : this